Variability of echo state network prediction horizon for partially observed dynamical systems: Introduction

-As far as we know, no previous studies have considered ESNs trained with experimental observations using partial state input to predict full state output, although there have been studies on ESNs that are trained on experimental data from Chua's oscillator.~\cite{xi2005analyzing} In addition, one of the novelties of the present study is the use of a variety of metrics to quantify the performance of ESN and also a detailed study of the distribution of the prediction horizon (that captures predictability) for an ensemble of different initial conditions.
+As far as we know, no previous studies have considered ESNs trained with experimental observations using partial state input to predict full state output, although there have been studies on ESNs that are trained on experimental data from Chua's oscillator.~\cite{xi2005analyzing} In addition, one of the novelties of the present work is a detailed study of the distribution of the prediction horizon (that captures predictability) for an ensemble of different initial conditions.
 We note that this distribution is surprisingly wide, indicating that the predictability of the system using ESN is highly dependent on the initial conditions.
 This is compared with the prediction horizon obtained by perturbing the initial condition.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:moa}, we describe the specific architecture of ESN used in this paper followed by an introduction to the different metrics used to assess the performance of the ESN in Sec.~\ref{sec:s_test}.
-The ESN is used in simulating the chosen dynamical systems, which are discussed in Sec.~\ref{sec:sss}.
-The main results and discussion have been presented in Sec.~\ref{sec:rd}.
-Finally, the conclusion of our results is presented in Sec.~\ref{sec:con}.
+The specific dynamical systems used in this study are described in Sec.~\ref{sec:sss}.
+The main results and discussion are presented in Sec.~\ref{sec:rd}.
+Finally, we summarize in Sec.~\ref{sec:con} the main conclusion and indicate some directions of future research.